ManuelaB/Monads/basics.md

            address <- getAddress(user)
 ```

-The getAddress method need the type User but getUser hands over an Option[User].
+The getAddress method needs the type User but getUser hands over an Option[User].
+In the follwing example you can see the procedure of unwrapping the values.
+The first extraction works easily but second where you hand over the value user is failing.

 ```scala
 user    <- getUser("Andreas")   <=>   Option[User] <- Future[Option[User]]